A list of my Favorite Music Festivals Around the World

 When: Every Year in June

 This amazing festival is held in northern Germany 160km from Berlin on former WWII airfields.
 This was officiay my first festival I ever attended (4 years ago), along with my friends while I was traveling around Europe.
 The weather was pretty nice during the days but freezing cold and sometimes raining during the nights. but it was also a lot of fun dancing in the rain to the sounds of underground electro music.
+It made me realise how talented these more modern music artists are and how so many are not financially ready to afford their equipment.
+It’s so fortunate that we have things like dj finance available to us so we can pursue our dreams and keep making incredible music.

 Getting a ticket to this popular festival requires you to enter a lottery.
 The festival lineup is kept top-secret and a wide variety of musical genres are represented but especially from the underground electro music scene.
 People come here to completely disconnect from the outside world, to relax and to briefly immerse themselves in a “parallel society” and through the music, communication, theatre, cinema and interaction explore alternative ways of living and relating to others.